exasol/script-languages-release/doc/user_guide/usage.md

 ### How to upload prebuilt containers

-Please see the [official Exasol Bucketfs documentation](https://docs.exasol.com/db/latest/administration/on-premise/bucketfs/accessfiles.htm) about how to upload archives to BucketFS.
+Please see the [official Exasol documentation](https://docs.exasol.com/db/latest/database_concepts/udf_scripts/adding_new_packages_script_languages.htm?Highlight=container) about how to upload prebuilt containers to BucketFS.
 If your database has internet access, you can also use [this UDF](https://github.com/exasol/exa-toolbox/blob/master/utilities/README.md#upload_github_release_file_to_bucketfs) to upload prebuilt script language containers directly from the [release page](https://github.com/exasol/script-languages-release/releases)

 ### How to build an existing flavor?